Senryoku/Language/README.md

 Toy Language.

 Nothing, including the syntax, is specified.
 I only have some vague goals in mind (Statically typed, object oriented, close to C++ in spirit).
+Current syntax looks a lot like typescript, mainly because it's easy to parse :)

 Working on a compiler using LLVM IR and clang to generate native executables.

 ## Features